modalsoul0226/CheatBook/法外之地/Walter.Benjamin/The.Work.of.Art.in.the.Age.of.Mechanical.Reproduction.md

 ## XIV
 It has always been among art's most important functions to generate a **demand** for whose full satisfaction the time has not yet come.
 The history of every art form has critical periods in which **that form strives for effects that are able to find expression without effort only when technology has reached a new level** - that is to say, in a new art form. (e.g. **Daddaism** was trying to generate the effects that people now look for in film, but using the tools of painting (sometimes literature).

-Any radically new, pioneering generation of **demands** will go too far. **Dadaism** does so to the point of **scrificing the market values** that film possesses in such abundance in favour of more significant intention.
-The commercial marketability of their works of art meant far less to the Dadaists than their **non-marketability**, that unrealizable quality, not least **by fundamentally disparaging their material**.
+Any radically new, pioneering generation of demands will go too far.
+Dadaism does so to the point of scrificing the market values that film possesses in such abundance in favour of more significant intention. **The commercial marketability of their works of art meant far less to the Dadaists than their non-marketability as objects of contemplative immersion**, that unrealizable quality, not least by fundamentally disparaging their material.
+What they achieve by such means is the **ruthless destruction of the aura** of their output, which they use the means of production to stamp as 'reproduction'.

+Dadaist demonstrations did indeed constitute a very violent diversion in that they placed the work of art at the centre of a scandal.
+That work had above all to meet one requirement: it must provide **public irritation**.
+In the hands of the Dadaists the work of art from being a sight that seduced the eye or a sound that persuaded the ear, became a **bullet**.

+Painting invites the viewer to contemplate; he is able, in front of it, to give himself up to his chain of associations.
+Watching a film, he cannot do this.
+Scarecely has he set eyes on it before it is already different.
+It cannot be pinned down.

+## XV
+Tha mass is a matrix from which currently all customary response to works of art are springing newborn.
+Quantity has now become quality: the very much greater masses of participants have produced a changed kind of participation.

+Such participation initially appears in a disreputable form.
+Duhamel has spoken most radically.
+What he blames film for mainly is the nature of the participation it arouses amongst the masses.
+Clearly, this is at bottom the old charge that the masses are looking for **distraction** whereas art calls for **immersion** on the viewer's part.

+Distraction and immersion constitute opposites, enabling us to say this: The person who stands in contemplation before a work of art immerses himself in it; The distracted mass, on the other hand, absorbs the work of art into itself.

+**Architecture** has always provided the prototype of a work of art that is received in a state of distraction and by the collective.
+Buildings have been with mankind since its earliest history.
+Many forms of art have come and gone (e.g. tragedy, epic, panel painting).
+The art of building has never lain fallow.
+Its history is longer than that of any other art, and imaginatively recalling its effect is important as regards any attempt to form a conclusion about how the masses relate to art.

+Buildings are received twofold: through how they are used and how they are perceived i.e. in a tactile fashion and in an optical fashion.

 </div>